 Individuals can therefore be entitled, but inanimate objects cannot be, as inanimate objects are unable to earn rights, to have them assigned or to exercise them.

 Although various inanimate things and writings, such as essays, newspaper articles, movies, chapters in book, books themselves, data tables, paintings, and so on… usually have names that are called titles, they cannot have any rights.
 Therefore they are not and cannot ever become entitled!

-The distinction between entitlements and names is clear, but not to all people, not even to people who are renowned for writing lengthy essays and even books that criticize the quality of our education system, not to many university-educated people, and not even to some of the smartest people we have on hand, Nobel-Prize winners.
+The distinction between entitlements and rights vs. names and titles is clear, but not to all or even many people, not even to people who are renowned for writing lengthy essays and even books that criticize the quality of our education system, not to many university-educated people, and not even to some of the smartest people we have on hand, Nobel-Prize winners.

 Changes happen a step at a time, just as the language police took many, many steps before they got the power to control and change our languages.

 - My name is Walter Schneider.
 That is not my title, but I do have the right to that name and am entitled to carry and use it.

 - Men and women are both entitled to the same level of social comfort.
 To deny men that level of comfort and to give more to women is discriminatory and a violation of men’s rights.

 - Men and women are entitled to equal average life spans.
 It is a violation of men’s rights to shorten their life expectancies by five years (that is the average gender gap in the life expectancies of the two sexes in the whole world, and, contrary to feminist propaganda, there are no controlling biological but only social causes for that discriminatory consequence).